Credit Card Data: Best Credit Card Transaction Databases

-Credit Card Data: Best Credit Card Transaction Databases

 Which companies sell Credit Card Transaction Data?

-Visa, Mastercard, and American Express are among the major credit card providers which connect users to aggregated panels of real-time transaction data.
-These capture the millions of transactions which take place every minute using these brands of credit cards.
+Visa, Mastercard, and American Express are major credit card providers.
+They also connect users to aggregated panels of real-time transaction data.
+These panels capture the millions of transactions which take place every minute using these brands of credit cards.
 Transaction datasets from these companies undergo strict anonymization procedures.
-The datasets are available at scale and are some of the best commercial credit card datasets available on data marketplaces for informing business-to-business transactions.
+The datasets are available at scale.
+Visa, Mastercard and Amex provide some of the best commercial credit card data panels available on data marketplaces.

 Do banks sell Credit Card Transaction Data?